JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    // . . .
    ```

 You can now check your browser and see if the buttons actually work.
-When clicking on the button, a _share window_ should appear with the URL of the video.
+When clicking on the button, a _share window_ should
-If buttons don't show up or work, you may need to disable your ad/social blocker for it to work.
+appear with the URL of the video.
+If buttons don't show up or work, you may need to disable your ad/social blocker.

 ![Share window](social-buttons.png){width=700}